OnToology/OnToology/README.md

 5. (Optional) you can run it multiple times (multiple consumers) to speed it up.

-# Recover from a failure or a server restart
+# Recover from a failure/crash or a server restart
+1. Release all busy locks from the DB `.venv/bin/python OnToology/autoncore.py --busyclear`
+2. Run the rabbitMQ server `nohup .venv/bin/python OnToology/rabbit.py &`
+3. (Optional) repeat point 2 (to have multiple consumer processes to handle requests)

 ## Secret setup